Can Ions Pass Through The Cell Membrane? The Surprising Answer Scientists Don’t Want You To Miss

 Can ions slip through the cell membrane?

 Most of us picture the membrane as a brick wall—solid, impenetrable, keeping everything inside neatly separated from the outside world.
-That's why yet every heartbeat, every nerve spark, every muscle twitch depends on tiny charged particles darting in and out.
+Yet every heartbeat, every nerve spark, every muscle twitch depends on tiny charged particles darting in and out.
 So how does that happen?
-Let’s dig into the real story behind ion movement, why it matters, and what actually makes those little chargers cross the barrier No workaround needed..
+Let’s dig into the real story behind ion movement, why it matters, and what actually makes those little chargers cross the barrier And it works..

 What Is Ion Permeability